coltisor/amazon-label-generator/README.md

 1. Enter Shipment ID.
 Example: VIC12TOR3C
 2. Add and fill as many rows as you need per box.
 Empty rows will be ignored.
 3. Click on Print Box Barcode when the box is loaded.

-## Development

-The project is under development and any suggestions will be considered.